IOCCC image by Matt Zucker

 To quote the IOCCC judges:

-You very well might not be completely be prohibited from failing to not partly misunderstand this particular guideline, but of course, we could not possibly comment! :-) Nevertheless, you are neither prohibited, nor are you fully required to determine that this or the previous sentence is either false and/or perhaps misleading.
+You very well might not be completely prohibited from failing to not partly misunderstand this particular guideline, but of course, we could not possibly comment! :-) Nevertheless, you are neither prohibited, nor are you fully required to determine that this or the previous sentence is either false and/or perhaps misleading.
 Therefore, it might be wise for you to not fail to consider to not do so, accordingly.
 Thank you very much.

 Any complaints about the above guideline could be addressed to the Speaker of the House of Commons, or to the speaker of your national parliament should you have one.